 - Often misused: This explanation could go wide and deep, but let’s just say that annuities might be best used for their guarantees.
 You may be on the wrong path if you’re not clear on which guarantees you want and the tradeoffs (including costs) of using them.

 - High commissions: It’s fair for salespeople to make a living.
 But large commissions can lead some people to oversell annuities.
-Plus, you often have no idea what you’re paying, but insurance don’t have much trouble paying compensation or getting their bills paid.
+Plus, you often have no idea what you’re paying, but insurance companies don’t have any trouble paying compensation or getting their bills paid.

 - High fees, in some cases: Especially with variable annuities, you need to make sure it’s worth the cost.
 Adding riders can further increase costs.